 Note: Startup disk isn't accessible on macOS Monterey, macOS Big Sur 11, Catalina 10.15, Mojave 10.14, or High Sierra 10.13 from any third-party applications due to System Integrity Protection (SIP).
 This feature prevents any modification in the protected system files and folders on your Mac.

-To scan startup disk on macOS Big Sur or earlier using the latest version of the software, you need to allow Stellar Data Recovery Extension from the software's interface.
+To scan startup disk on macOS Monterey or earlier using the latest version of the software, you need to allow Stellar Data Recovery Extension from the software's interface.
 This extension is available in the Free, Standard, Professional, Premium, and Technician editions.